skenqbx/rail/doc/plugin-api.markdown

 As an example for such a non-trivial feature see the [redirect plugin](../lib/plugins/redirect.js).

-The methods beginning with two underscores `__` are defined as plugin interface.

 ### call.\_\_emit(event, var_args)
 Invokes the next pending interceptor or emits the event.